polyseam/cndi/README.md

 cndi create <owner>/<repo> -t airflow && cd <repo>
 ```

-`airflow` is one of the Templates bundled with CNDI, so we can call it out by
+[Airflow](https://airflow.apache.org) is one of the Templates bundled with CNDI,
-name, but Templates are just YAML, so they can also be loaded from a URL or file
+so we can call it out by name, but Templates are just YAML, so they can also be
-path!
+loaded from a URL or file path!

-The first prompt asks where you want to store your project on disk, defaulting
+The first prompt `cndi create` displays asks you where you want to store your
-to a new folder called `<repo>` in the current directory.
+project on disk, defaulting to a new folder called `<repo>` in the current
+directory.

 There will be a few more prompts that are asked for every new CNDI project,
 including asking for GitHub credentials, which CNDI Template you want to use,